 It's hard to beat Washington State University if you want to study Food Processing.
 Students who enjoy a more slow-paced life will appreciate Washington State University's location in the small town of Pullman, Washington.

-Yakima Valley Community College is one of the finest schools in the country for Food Processing.
+It's difficult to beat Yakima Valley College if you want to pursue Food Processing as a major.
 Yakima, Washington is the perfect surrounding for students who get pleasure from the active urban lifestyle.

 Freshman students are not required to live on-campus at Yakima Valley College.
 About 53.0% of Yakima Valley College students get some kind of financial assistance.
 Find all of Yakima Valley College's rankings to learn more.